John Taylor Gatto: Main thesis

-He also draws a contrast between communities and "networks", with the former being healthy, and schools being examples of the latter.
+Gatto drew a contrast between communities and "networks", with the former being healthy, and schools being examples of the latter.
 He says networks have become an unhealthy substitute for community in the United States.

-Gatto's book aimed to inspire education advocates and the inception of Praxis tests.
+He aimed to inspire education advocates and the inception of Praxis tests.
 This testing measured academic competence and knowledge of specific subjects required for teaching.
 Praxis tests are taken by potential educators as part of certification required by state and professional licensing entities.

-Gatto demystifies the apparent confusion and meaninglessness of public schooling system by exposing its real purpose and function.
-According to Gatto, the purpose of public education can be boiled down the six functions described by Alexander Inglis in his 1918 book Principles of Secondary Education:
+In his essay Against School, Gatto purports to explain the apparent confusion and meaninglessness of public schooling system by exposing its alleged real purpose and function.
+Gatto references the six functions Alexander Inglis proposes in his 1918 book Principles of Secondary Education, though Gatto does not quote Inglis directly, instead giving his own interpretation of Inglis's meaning.